If Julian Assange Violated The Espionage Act, So Did Donald Trump

-The logic by which the United States Department of Justice is prosecuting Julian Assange via the Espionage Act could also be applied similarly to President Donald Trump himself, according to an analysis by Mike Masnick published on techdirt.
+The logic by which the U.S. Department of Justice is prosecuting Julian Assange via the Espionage Act could also be applied similarly to President Donald Trump himself, according to an analysis by Mike Masnick, published on Techdirt.

 Masnick begins by pointing out that the charges brought against Assange are extremely broad.
 Namely, Assange is accused under a provision in which any one who “counsels, commands, induces” a source to obtain or provide classified information violates the Espionage Act.

-As Inquisitr has covered, many critics of the Justice Department’s pursuit of Assange have characterized the charges as problematic and a threat to the protections afforded under the First Amendment.
+As The Inquisitr has covered, many critics of the justice department’s pursuit of Assange have characterized the charges as problematic and a threat to the protections afforded under the First Amendment.

 “Assange is a bad actor who has harmed U.S. national security — and he should be held accountable,” said Democratic presidential hopeful Elizabeth Warren.
 “But Trump should not be using this case as a pretext to wage war on the First Amendment and go after the free press who hold the powerful accountable everyday.”

 Ironically, the same provision of the Espionage Act being used to target Assange could similarly be applied to Trump as well.
-In televised remarks addressing a controversy surrounding his then opponent Hillary Clinton, Trump made a comment that could easily be interpreted as inducing a third-party to deliver classified information in violation of the Espionage Act.
+In televised remarks addressing a controversy surrounding his the- opponent Hillary Clinton, Trump made a comment that could easily be interpreted as inducing a third-party to deliver classified information in violation of the Espionage Act.

 “Russia, if you’re listening, I hope you’re able to find the emails that are missing.
 I think you will probably be rewarded mightily by our press,” Trump said at the time.
 Because the emails in question were indeed classified information, Trump could be accused of having requested what would essentially be a leak of classified data.
 In an additional twist, the request in Trump’s case was directed at a hostile foreign power which would later be determined to have meddled in Trump’s favor in the very election that was taking place at that time.